rtp-gcp/killswitch_gcp/README.md

 # Testing
+1. In killswitch project
-1. Go to topics
+2. Go to topics
-2. Click the topic
+3. Click the killswitch-topic
-3. at bottom, tabs, click messages
+4. at bottom, tabs, click messages
-4. click publish message
+5. click publish message
-5. Use this message body
+6. Use this message body
 ```
 {
     "budgetDisplayName": "killswitch-testy",